HannahN92/HannahN92/README.md

 - 👋 Hi, I’m Hannah
 - 👀 I’m interested in creating wonderful user-friendly digital experiences!
 - 🌱 I’m currently learning about Figma software and UI UX Design.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on project that will help me to develop and hone my skills.
 - 📫 How to reach me hannahn92@hotmail.com